Internet Explorer is not supported by Design Library

 A grid is applied on the main and secondary content areas, whilst the step navigation is fixed at 320 px.
 The content is always left-aligned.
 Subtle animations are used to enhance actions in the step navigation.

-The width of the main content area varies depending on screen size but it is never wider than 768 px.
+The width of the main content area varies depending on screen size but it is not wider than 768 px.
 In some cases, for example when a wide table is needed, you have the possibility of using the whole content area.

 Grid for desktop